rajdeepv/nakal/README.md

      feature/sub_feature/current_screen_name: {mask_region_1: [66,424,340,478],mask_region_2: [76,524,440,578]}

 ## Note
 1. There is implicit wait of 30 sec until current screen matches baseline.
 This timeout can be changed by setting:

-	Nakal.Timeout = new_timeout.
+		Nakal.timeout = new_timeout_value

 2. you can specify the areas of a screen you want to mask/ignore while comparing in nakal.yml as below: